Task 7: Create tagged PDF file

 - You can specify whether to export the PDF in line with the accessible PDF/UA standard only or also as a PDF/A-2a for document archiving.
 PDF/A-2a files are also PDF/UA compliant.

-- View PDF after export lets you specify whether to open the file in a PDF viewer after export by default, this is enabled.
+- View PDF after export lets you specify whether to open the file in a PDF viewer after export.

 - Image handling lets you specify a range of image data settings (target resolution, type and quality of compression.)